kubevirt/kubevirt.github.io/_posts/2019-07-08-kubevirt-with-ansible-part-2.markdown

     url: https://download.cirros-cloud.net/0.4.0/cirros-0.4.0-x86_64-disk.img
 ```

+> info
-Please notice the `wait: yes` parameter.
-The module will only exit after CDI has completed transfering its data.
+> Please notice the `wait: yes` parameter.
+The module will only exit after CDI has completed transferring its data.

 Let's see this in action:

 ```bash